The Fall 2021 application cycle is now closed.

 The MCG program does not have a minimum GPA requirement.
-Graduate Record Examination (GRE) scores are required to complete the application; however, no minimum score exists for admission to the MGC.
+Graduate Record Examination (GRE) scores are NOT required for 2021 admission cycle.
 The MGC Admission Committee takes a holistic approach (including grades and test scores, in addition to other factors) to ensure each applicant’s potential to be academically equipped to succeed in the MGC Program.

 In addition to evidence of academic rigor, the MCG Admission Committee considers the following experiences and applicant characteristics when reviewing applications: